FACTBOX-Rifts that divide NATO allies Turkey and United States | Politics

 FACTBOX-Rifts that divide NATO allies Turkey and United States

-The United States is poised to impose sanctions on Turkey over its acquisition of Russian S-400 air defence systems, a step likely to worsen relations between the two NATO allies that are already strained by a range of disputes.
+The United States has imposed sanctions on Turkey over Ankara's acquisition of Russian S-400 air defense systems, a step likely to worsen relations between the two NATO allies that are already strained by a range of disputes.
 Differences include policy in Syria where both countries have troops, a U.S. court case against a Turkish bank for breaching Iran sanctions, and Turkey's demand that the United States extradite a cleric it blames for a 2016 coup attempt.

 MISSILE DEFENCE Turkey's acquisition and testing of the Russian S-400 ground-to-air defence missiles made Ankara liable to sanctions under U.S. legislation known as Countering America's Adversaries through Sanctions Act (CAATSA).